 It is significant that official representatives Washington and NATO

-who have become the main object of criticism from V. Putin, do not consider
+who became the main object of criticism from V. Putin, do not consider

-what's the point Russian President leads to the resumption of "cold
+what a speech Russian President leads to the resumption of the "cold"

 war."
-Moreover, in response to the calls of the President of the Russian Federation, the administration
+Moreover, in response to calls from the President of the Russian Federation, the administration

-Bush promised to "deepen" dialogue with Moscow.
-Indeed, activation
+Bush promised to “deepen” dialogue with Moscow.
+True, activation

 contacts between both countries on military-political issues

-and heads of foreign affairs departments, several expert
+and heads of foreign policy departments, several expert

-meetings on missile defense) has not brought any new
+meetings on the issue of missile defense) have not yet brought any new

 agreements.
 Moreover, Moscow announced a moratorium on participation

-The place of Russia in the system of modern international relations
+Russia's place in the system of modern international relations

 signs of multipolarity and asymmetry, in which relations